tennis-kumar/ML-Lab/README.md

 ### all programs (1 - 10) are present in the AI-Ml_Lab.ipynb  file
 ### all others are dependencies needed for their execution

+### Note - Output values may vary for few programs

-## Pre-requisites before executing the pgms
+## Pre-requisites before executing the programs

-#### (for pgm 7)Microsoft Visual Studio Build tools - https://visualstudio.microsoft.com/visual-cpp-build-tools/
+#### (for pgm 7) Microsoft Visual Studio Build tools - https://visualstudio.microsoft.com/visual-cpp-build-tools/

 #### -> Python / anaconda navigator